savefd/savefd/README.md

 ☀ Summer 2020 Informal internship at Government Big Data Institute (GBDi)
-- Extract sellers' information using Python and Regular Expression
+- Extract sellers' information using Python and Regular Expression for the Revenue Department

 👀 Fields of Interest
 - Natural Language Processing